image

 Scratching pets

 If pets are scratching, overgrooming or have bits of flea dirt on them (this looks like normal dirt but goes reddish brown when on damp paper) these are signs they have an infestation, and a pet infestation inevitably leads to a home infestation.
-You can find out more about these signs in our how to spot fleas on your pet quick guide.

 Dog scratching due to fleas